 Hulu with Live TV is a great choice for a cable replacement service, which is why it’s our top recommendation.
 The service is familiar to many, easy to use, works on most devices, and is fairly priced.
 Here are the highlights:

-- Over 60 channels are included
+- Over 60 channels are included in the base Hulu Live package

 - Watch TNT, ESPN, AMC, CNN, FOX News, TBS, USA, and more